-Kirigaya Kazuto, better known as the Black Swordsman Kirito, is breaking down the gates of the World Tree alongside his sister Suguha in a desperate effort to save the love of his life from a psychopath with delusions of godhood.In another world, the third daughter of one of Halkegenia's most prominent noble families, Louise François Le Blanc De La Valliere, tries desperately to summon a familiar and shed the mocking title of 'zero'.She succeeds, relocating all of Alfheim, Cardinal, and 61,000 players into Tristain and inadvertently foiling Kirito's assault on the World Tree.Halkegenia Online (FF.net) is a Sword Art Online/Zero no Tsukaima crossover fanfic by Triggerhappy, a product of Spacebattles' continued mission to cross over ZnT with absolutely everything ever.
-Notable for awe-inspiring weekly update speed paired with above-average quality, strong characterization, and smooth pacing.See Sword Art Online and Zero no Tsukaima for tropes related to the original works.
+Kirigaya Kazuto, better known as the Black Swordsman Kirito, is breaking down the gates of the World Tree alongside his sister Suguha in a desperate effort to save the love of his life from a psychopath with delusions of godhood.In another world, the third daughter of one of Halkegenia's most prominent noble families, Louise François Le Blanc De La Valliere, tries desperately to summon a familiar and shed the mocking title of 'zero'.She succeeds, relocating all of Alfheim, Cardinal, and 61,000 players into Tristain and inadvertently foiling Kirito's assault on the World Tree.Halkegenia Online (Fanfiction.net) is a Sword Art Online/Zero no Tsukaima crossover fanfic by Triggerhappy, a product of Spacebattles' continued mission to cross over ZnT with absolutely everything ever.
+Notable for awe-inspiring weekly update speed paired with above-average quality, strong characterization, and smooth pacing.The Fanfiction.net link above leads to the first arc of the story.
+The second arc, Halkegenia Online v2.0 (Fanfiction.net), is also complete.Arrun Parallel Story: Melancholy Heart is an interim story taking place alongside the events of the second arc.The third arc, Halkegenia Online v3.0 (Fanfiction.net) is in progress.The collected omakes/sidestories are being published under the title Halkegenia Offline!.The character sheet can be found here.See Sword Art Online and Zero no Tsukaima for tropes related to the original works.

 Asskicking Equals Authority: For the Vespid Knights, whoever defeats the current leader becomes the new leader of the knights.
 This is how Sayuri became leader only to be defeated by a newly blossomed Botan, a Pixie who's more willing to seek a peaceful resolution with humanity.